Research

 Research Activities: Datamining, Clustering Analysis, Machine Learning, Mechanical Testing, In-Situ Scanning Electron Microscopy, Electron Backscatter Diffraction (EBSD), Thermo-Calc.

-Current Students Involved: Justin Norkett, Cameron Frampton, Andrew Talburt
+Current Students Involved: Justin Norkett

 Improving Formability at Room Temperature by Inhibiting Twin Transfer (IFRIT)